GMMULLER/curioS/llm/prompt_removing_node.md

 - Data Transformation: used to transform data.
 Process data.
 - Computation Analysis: used to generic computations over the data.
 Process data.
 - Vega-Lite: used to render vega-lite visualizations.
 Visualize data.
+- Merge Flow: used to merge one or more flows into a single flow.

 Nodes are uncontrollable, controllable through python code or controllable through grammar: